A sports student with a passion for helping others graduates from the University of Worcester today with First Class Honours.

 “When I left secondary school, I didn’t know what I wanted to do, so took a year out,” said the 22-year-old.
 “I hadn’t done PE at GCSE or A-level but spent a large amount of time playing, coaching, officiating and running sports during my time at school, and throughout my year out I realised that sport was what I enjoyed doing and I was good at organising things.”

-Kristina, from Potters Bar, Hertfordshire, joined the University’s Sports Development and Coaching degree and went from strength to strength in her studies, achieving an Academic Scholarship Award for earning eight A grades in her second year of study, as well as being awarded The Keith Stokes-Smith Award for Outstanding Achievement within the Institute of Sport and Exercise Science.
+Kristina, from Potters Bar, Hertfordshire, joined the University’s Sports Development and Coaching degree and went from strength to strength in her studies, achieving an Academic Scholarship Award for earning eight A grades in her second year of study, as well as being awarded The Keith Stokes-Smith Award for Outstanding Achievement within the School of Sport and Exercise Science.

 “My course built my passion of using sport to change people lives and in the future, I hope that I will be able to facilitate other people’s passion for sport,” she said.
 “I am not driven by the monetary value of a job but my desire to be able to do good and help other people, thus I hope in the future I am doing something that makes me and other people happy, preferably in sport and maybe overseas.”